 Go to Step 1.
 The New Jersey Digital Highway - Paul Robeson.
 In 1947, the American Heritage Foundation prepared a plan to have the original copy of the Declaration of Independence and other significant historical documents tour the United States on a special train entitled the "freedom train.

-" Although this project was endorsed by President Truman and sponsored by the Attorney General of the U. Through a Glass Darkly: Images of Race, Region and Reform at the American Antiquarian Society.
+" Although this project was endorsed by President Truman and sponsored by the Attorney General of the U. S., the American Heritage Foundation refused to guarantee the exhibition would not be segregated.
+Through a Glass Darkly: Images of Race, Region and Reform at the American Antiquarian Society.
 Through a Glass Darkly: Images of Race, Region, and Reform is an online exhibition documenting conflicting representations of African-Americans, white Southerners, and reformers during and and immediately after the Civil War.